Tarrant County Jail

 For the complete schedule, rules, and identification standards, use Visitation.

-Understand Intake, Booking, and Identification
+Intake, Booking, and Identification

 All inmates are centrally received at the Tarrant County Corrections Center, where they are photographed and enrolled by iris scan.
-Centralized intake supports accurate identity verification, housing assignments, court scheduling, and property handling.
+Centralized intake supports identity verification, housing assignments, court scheduling, and property handling.
 During booking:

 Initial classification places inmates according to security needs and programming eligibility.

 Legal mail: Legal mail continues to be sent directly to the Corrections Center’s physical address.
-This preserves confidentiality and chain-of-custody for attorney–client and court communications under applicable rules.

-Writing supplies: Inmates can obtain paper, envelopes, pens, and stamps through commissary; indigent inmates are provided basic writing supplies.
+Writing supplies: Inmates can obtain paper, envelopes, pens, and stamps through commissary.
+Indigent inmates are provided basic writing supplies.

 Review address formats, scanning details, and the list of prohibited mail items on Inmate Correspondence.

-Deposit Money to an Inmate Account via Officially Supported Options
+Deposit Money to an Inmate Account

 Confirm available deposit methods and current instructions on Money Deposits.